-The ANSI/TIA-942 Site/Facilities Certification is valid for 3 years.
+The TIA-942 Site/Facilities Certification is valid for 3 years.
 By the end of year-1 and year-2, the data center should undergo a surveillance audit.
 Depending on potential site changes since the official certification audit, the surveillance audit could be based on self-declaration, remote validation or in very rare cases an on-site inspection.
 By the end of year-3, the data center has to undergo a recertification audit in order to maintain its certification.

-Note**; The outcome of the Rating levels defined by TIA are similar to the outcome of the Uptime Tier levels i.e. both Rated-3 of TIA and Tier-III of Uptime are both defined as being a Concurrent Maintainable data centre.
+Note**; The outcome of the Rating levels defined by TIA are similar to the outcome of the Uptime Tier levels i.e. both Rated-3 of TIA and Tier-III of Uptime are both defined as being a Concurrent Maintainable data center.